levidsmith/LeaderboardExample/README.txt

 The MySQL script to create the database is in "MySQL".
 Run this once on your database.
 You may have to modify settings as needed for your database.

 The PHP files are in the "php" folder.
 Host these files on your web server.

+	You will need to create your own scores/mysql_connect.php and scores/update_key.php

 Generate an alphanumeric key, and place it at the appropriate locations in php/AddScore.php file and ScoreTest/Assets/Scripts/LeaderboardManager.cs files.